Merom Golan

 The international community considers Israeli settlements in the Golan Heights illegal under international law, but the Israeli government disputes this.
+The Golan Heights region is internationally recognized as Syrian territory, occupied by Israel since 1967.
+Israel views it as part of its sovereign territory ever since the passage of the Golan Heights Law, which applied Israeli civilian law to it.

 History

 Merom Golan was established on 14 July 1967 with funds from the Upper Galilee Regional Council on the site of the abandoned Syrian military camp of Aleika, and was the first Israeli settlement to be established in the Golan Heights after the Six-Day War, about a month after the end of the war.
 Initially, the kibbutz was called Golan, and in November 1968 its name was changed to Merom Golan.

 Between the years 1969 and 1973, Merom Golan was shelled many times by the Syrian army.
 In March 1972, the settlement moved to its current location, and this location also suffered many shellings.
 During the Yom Kippur War, the women and children were evacuated to Beit HaShita and remained there until the end of the fighting.
 However, the settlement was also shelled by the Syrians after that.